thiagorgs/thiagorgs/README.md

 **Quantum Physicist | PhD Student | Quantum Computing Researcher**

-I'm a Physics PhD candidate researching quantum information and computation, with a focus on variational quantum algorithms applied to the dynamics of many-body quantum systems.
+I'm a Physics PhD candidate researching quantum information and quantum computing, with a focus on variational quantum algorithms applied to the dynamics of many-body quantum systems.
 My work bridges theoretical physics and practical quantum software development.

 ## Research Interests